-In 2021, Bicycle Network and VivaCity partnered with City of Port Phillip in Melbourne’s inner south-east to provide insights at several priority intersections that form part of the connected bicycle routes in the area.
-11 AIRS sensors are permanently installed and are collecting continuous data for the City, with a plan to install more to in the future.
+In 2021, Bicycle Network and VivaCity partnered with City of Port Phillip in Melbourne’s inner south-east to examine several priority intersections along the area's connected bicycle routes.
+Eleven VivaCity AI-driven sensors are permanently installed and collecting continuous data, with a plan to install more in the future.

 In February 2022, an e-scooter share scheme introduced 1,500 e-scooters to the City of Port Phillip's transport network.
 City planners are gaining critical insights to behaviours, traffic flow and locations of potential conflict between bike riders, micromobility users and pedestrians, road vehicles, and other road users.
 The information will inform future decisions to improve safety on these roads.

 AIRS has been successfully used in collaborative projects with Bundaberg Regional Council, City of Yarra, Department of Transport (Victoria) and City of Melbourne, with an expanding network of local governments and transport groups benefitting from the rich data attained through these survey methods.